 Have you created your own mash-up or hosted your own blog?
 American Progress supports dozens of websites and blogs; you can help us add features, launch new projects, and get involved in creating online campaigns.

-Application process: In order to apply for an American Progress internship, please submit the following:
+Application process: In order to be considered for an internship with American Progress, please submit the following:

 - Internship application (links below)

 - Cover letter and resume